Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 \end{aligned}
 $$

-Figure 4 shows an example of LUT indexing using the pixels marked with X. Once the four pixel values required for interpolation are obtained, the integer parts of the coordinates $(x_q,y_q)$ are no longer needed and you can assume these to be zero.
+The preceding figure shows an example of LUT indexing using the pixels marked with X. When the four pixel values required for interpolation are obtained, the integer parts of the coordinates $(x_q,y_q)$ are no longer needed and you can assume these to be zero.
 This simplifies the interpolation equation to

 $$
 f(x_q,y_q) = \begin{bmatrix} 1-x_{frac} & x_{frac} \end{bmatrix} \begin{bmatrix} f(x_1,y_1) & f(x_1,y_2) \\